 - Lipid deposition in the liver and arteries

-- Insulin resistance rising within 7–10 days
+- Insulin resistance rises within 7–10 days

 - Increased LDL cholesterol and inflammatory markers

-These changes mirror patterns seen in longer-term diets, but their speed surprises many.
+These changes mirror patterns in longer-term diets, but their speed surprises many.
 Even brief stints can prime the body for long-term risks if repeated often.

 The Impact on Cholesterol Levels